Skip to main content

 Joseph Hwang

-The apprenticeship system in the K-pop industry in South Korea is a unique program to foster those who want to be an idol of a K-pop band.
+The apprenticeship system in the K-pop industry in South Korea is a unique program that fosters those who want to be an idol of a K-pop band.
 While the number of applicants for the auditions hosted by K-pop artist management companies is increasing, the number of foreign trainees is also growing gradually.
 Since the applicant has passed the audition and has become an apprentice, their visa status was often faced on the wall for staying in South Korea.
 This problem was also a burden to the entertainment companies.

-In this context, the Korean government, the Ministry of Economy and Finance held the Meeting of Ministers of Economic Relations with Choi Sang-mok, who is Deputy Prime Minister and the Minister of Economy and Finance prepared a plan for responding to this issue (not only the problem of the apprentices but also all agendas to boost Korean tourism for foreigners), the measures were announced to the public on June 18, 2024.
+In this context, the Korean government and the Ministry of Economy and Finance held the Meeting of Ministers of Economic Relations with Choi Sang-mokDeputy Prime Minister.
+The Minister of Economy and Finance prepared a plan to respond to this issue (not only the problem of the apprentices but also all agendas to boost Korean tourism for foreigners).
+The measures were announced to the public on June 18, 2024.

 The so-called “K-culture Training Visa” will be issued on a pilot basis to aspiring K-pop idol groups as the solution.